 - Since July 2017 (2016 estimates), estimates for England and for Wales have been published in addition to England and Wales combined figures.

 - Since July 2016, estimates have been presented with confidence intervals (around the survey component of the estimate) and an indication of the size of the coefficient of variation (for the survey component of the estimate).

-- Since July 2015, the method used to produce the estimates includes estimates of the cohabiting population, and people in civil partnerships; since July 2016, estimates of the married population by type of marriage (opposite-sex or same-sex) and sex have been provided.
+- Since July 2015, the method used to produce the estimates includes estimates of the cohabiting population, and people in civil partnerships; since July 2016, estimates of the married population broken down by opposite-sex and same-sex marriage and sex have been provided.

 - In response to user feedback, for each release, estimates are now published back to 2002, rather than 2011.

 Widowed includes those who are a surviving civil partner.

 Divorced includes those who have legally dissolved their civil partnership.